 We’re living in a visual world.
 Eighty-one percent of Americans now own smartphones, meaning that at any time they can see a picture of literally anything.
 And they take advantage of this ability: 22.6 percent of all Google searches are specifically for images.
+So, have you thought about your brand product visualization strategies yet?

 When it comes to e-commerce, the importance of images can’t be overstated: 59 percent of customers consider images the most important factor in their decision to make an online purchase – more important than product descriptions, reviews, or even price.